About

 Default-deny, every time.

-If a feature would require leaking one client's data into another's view to make a workflow simpler, we do not ship it.
+If a feature would require leaking one seller's data into another's view to make a workflow simpler, we do not ship it.
 We build the SECURITY DEFINER function that crosses the boundary safely instead.

 The market we are building for